 Adult degree handbook

-Welcome to Bluffton University’s Organization Management Program!
+Welcome to Bluffton University's Degree Completion Program!

-The Organizational Management Program (OMP) is designed as an integral part of a comprehensive degree.
+The Business Management Program (BMP) is designed as an integral part of a comprehensive degree.
 The intent for all Bluffton graduates is that they expand beyond the technical and professional requirements of their majors.
 All students will embrace the depth and breadth of the human experience, developing a global consciousness as well as an ethical and professional sensibility.
 Our mission statement lays the foundation: Bluffton University seeks to prepare students of all backgrounds for life as well as for vocation, for responsible citizenship, for service to all peoples, and ultimately for the purposes of God’s universal kingdom.

 Our goal is to support you in every way we can as you embark upon your educational journey at Bluffton University.
 We want to extend a warm welcome to you and look forward to seeing you grow in your education and profession.
 The peace church values which have shaped Bluffton’s heritage, the emphasis on integrity and on preparation for service – all this is part of who we are as a faith community, and you now become a part of our joyous community.
 I trust you will experience deep learning as you engage with your colleagues on this journey.